zoecabrales/TravelPrep/README.md

    - Remove items by tapping the trash icon

 4. **Profile**
-   - View your traveler profile
-   - See statistics about your packing habits
-   - Access app settings
    - Log out to return to the start screen

 ## Project Structure 📁